 The interest earned on the corpus (or principle) of a permanent fund may or may not be nonspendable, depending on the trust agreement; an exception to this requirement is a permanent fund that is defined as nonspendable, but does not meet the definition of nonspendable in GASB 54

-Long-term amounts of loans and notes receivable, so long as the proceeds from collection is not otherwise constrained as restricted, committed, or assigned.
+Long-term amounts of loans, notes receivable, and property acquired for resale so long as the proceeds from collection is not otherwise constrained as restricted, committed, or assigned.
 Such receivables in the General Fund are also considered nonspendable

 B. Restricted Fund Balance

-Fund balance should be reported as restricted for amounts that can only be spent or used for specific purposes and the constraints placed on the use of resources are either:
+Fund balance should be reported as restricted for amounts that can only be spent or used for specific purposes, and the constraints placed on the use of resources are either:

 Externally imposed by creditors, grantors, contributors, or laws and/or regulations of other governments